JamesProgramming/nexter/README.md

 # nexter
-CSS project for web development course
+CSS and HTML project for web development course